roycrippen4/colors.nvim/README.md

 ## Credits

 Massive credit to max and his project [colortils.nvim](https://github.com/nvim-colortils/colortils.nvim).
-This plugin is an heavily modified fork of his project.
+This plugin is a heavily modified fork of his project.